yxf/substrate-redpacket/highlights_and_best_practices.md

-# Build a blockchain RedPacket with Substrate
+# Highlights and best practices in developing RedPacket with Substrate

 ### Introduction
 RedPacket is an easy way to airdrop.
 Everyone can claim some funds from a valid RedPacket that was created by others.
 And creator's balance will be reserved to prevent insufficient balance error when distributing.

 ### Data structure and storage items

+Define `struct Packet` to wrap attributes:

 ```rust
 #[derive(Encode, Decode, Default, Clone, PartialEq)]